ImMaxRoss/EcomAWS_Full-Stack/README.md

 ### Backend Testing with Postman

 #### 1. **Create a Postman Collection**
-   - Set up a new Postman collection to organize your API requests.
+   - Set up Postman collection to organize API requests.
-   - Name your collection appropriately, based on your application context (e.g., "Backend API Tests").

 #### 2. **Define API Request Tests**
    - **Authentication API Tests**
      - Create requests to test login and logout endpoints.
      - Validate correct user credentials and error responses for invalid inputs.
    - **CRUD Operations**
-     - Set up requests to validate Create, Read, Update, and Delete operations for core entities, e.g., Products, Users.
+     - Set up requests to validate CRUD operations for core entities.
-     - Check for correct HTTP status codes (200, 201, 400, 404, etc.) and response body content.
+     - Check for correct HTTP status codes (200, 201, 400, etc.) and response body content.
-   - **Additional Functionality**
-     - Test other functionalities such as user profile updates or order processing.
-     - Validate business logic, including restrictions and validation rules.

 #### 3. **Implement Automated Testing**
    - Use Postman's built-in test scripts to automate response validation.

 #### 4. **Set Up Environment Variables**
-   - Define variables for dynamic data such as authorization tokens, resource IDs, and URLs.
+   - Define variables for dynamic data such as authorization tokens
    - Use Postman Pre-request scripts to dynamically set values required for requests.

 #### 5. **Chain Requests for End-to-End Testing**
-   - Create request chains to simulate user interactions or workflow.
+   - Create request chains to simulate user interactions.
-   - Pass data between requests using Postman variables.

 #### 6. **Debug and Refine Tests**
-   - Run your test collection in Postman and debug any failing tests.
+   - Run test collection in Postman and debug any failing tests.
-   - Modify tests to cover edge cases and error handling scenarios.

-#### 7. **Integrate with CI/CD if Applicable**
-   - Optionally, integrate Postman tests with CI/CD pipelines using Newman, Postman's command-line tool.
-   - Automate the execution of tests as part of your build and deployment process.

-#### 8. **Documentation and Review**
-   - Document your testing strategy and catalog each tested API with expected results.
-   - Review and adjust testing approaches based on feedback or new requirements.

 ### Front-End Development with Angular